-As CEO and President of the International Center for Research on Women (ICRW), Dr. Sarah Degnan Kambou leads a global research institute that focuses on realizing gender equity, social inclusion and shared prosperity worldwide.
-As a business strategist, her expertise centers on planning, organizational development and change management.
+As a business strategist, her expertise centers on planning, organizational development, and change management.
 As a development practitioner, her expertise spans sexual and reproductive health, men and masculinities, positive youth development and social norm change.
-Sarah has served as an advisor to multilaterals, leading corporations and governments seeking to integrate gender into policies and programs that seek to advance the status of women and girls and other marginalized peoples around the world.
-A seasoned development professional, Sarah has worked in Asia, Eastern Europe and sub-Saharan Africa for the past 35 years and has recently added Washington, DC as a geography of interest.
-She has served ICRW for 18 years, the past 10 as its executive.
+Sarah has previously served as an advisor to multilaterals, leading corporations and governments seeking to integrate gender into policies and programs that seek to advance the status of women and girls and other marginalized peoples around the world.
+A seasoned development professional, Sarah worked in Asia, Eastern Europe, and sub-Saharan Africa for over 35 years.

 In December 2012, President Barack Obama appointed Sarah to the President’s Global Development Council, where she served as an advisor to the Administration until January 2017.
 Also in 2012, former President Bill Clinton tapped Sarah to serve as an Advisor to the Clinton Global Initiative.
 In 2010, United States Secretary of State Hillary Clinton appointed Sarah to represent ICRW on the U.S. Commission to UNESCO.